EOGrady21/VPR_viewer/README.md

 The plots displayed in the Plots tab may be downloaded and saved as .png files by using the 'Save' buttons found at the upper right hand corner of each plot.
 The plot PNGs are automatically named based on metadata provided in the app.

 ## Quality Control
-Some initial quality control or subsetting of data may be performed using the metadata input and slider ranges on the left hand side.
+Some initial quality control or subsetting of data may be performed using the metadata input and slider ranges on the left hand side panel.
 These sliders allow a user to specify the range of certain variables to be displayed.
 This can be useful in two particular scenarios, A) Where a user finds there are extraneous data points outside normal  ranges which are making the plots difficult to read, B) Where a user would like to focus visualization on a specific subset of the data captured during a deployment.
 If a user decides to subset the data using the slider ranges, this subset will be perpetuated through all tabs including Summary, Table and Images.
 In scenario B, a user may want to browse ROI images within a specific range, this can be very useful if a 'layer' can be visualized through the initial data or even on other instruments onboard.
 Using the slider ranges to isolate this layer, a user can then browse the images tab to get an initial idea of what the species composition of this layer might be.